R-Morgan/NGramCrackers/README.md

 ### Version 0.2.7 -- Definition
  - ngram extraction from CLI
  - words/sent statistics and access to them from CLI
+ - Map- and Set-based look up for word/phrasal stats
+ - Bigram Mutual Information calculation for all bigrams in a parsed document

 ### Version 0.2.8 -- Definition
- - Hashtable based look up for word/phrasal stats
- - Bigram Mutual Information calculation and CLI integration
+ - Bigram Mutual Information calculation CLI integration
  - More concide argument handling case statement.
 This involves moving the behaviour of each case into their own functions.